isacandrei/Data_Science_Projects/Assignment_5/Assigment_5.md

 ![6D Data plotted](images/quiver6d.jpg)

 As it is seen from the figures the 3D data seems to be more dense on one of the sides and more scattered on the other.
-When the velocities are applied it is easy to see that the density which is observed on the 3D scatter plot is actually the galactic center.
+When the velocities are applied it is easy to see that the density which is observed on the 3D scatter plot is actually the galactic centre.
 From the two plots it is easy to see that the 3D does not bring much visual information and one can not make many assumptions about the arrangement of the stars while the 6D gives much more clearer idea what each point in the data set represents and how it is positioned compared to the others.

 #### 2.3.
 Best number of K
 In order to select the best possible K some evaluation should be performed.
 The most appropriate K would be the one that minimizes the summarized square error (SSE).
 In finding the most appropriate value of K the following steps were followed: